 This course explores the basic concepts underlying the finance function, relevant to finance and non-finance majors.
 It provides an understanding of the firm's decision-making framework in the context of the economic environment (financial markets) in which the decisions are made.
 The specific topics covered, at a basic level, include investment decision making under uncertainty, valuation, risk and return, market efficiency, portfolio theory, asset pricing, cost of capital, capital investment decisions, and futures and options markets.

-FIN 5084 Analytical Framework for Business Manager (Required Core Course)
+FIN 5084 Analytical Framework for Business Managers (Required Core Course)

 FIN 5104 Corporate Finance

-This course provides a broad coverage of the major policy-making areas of a corporation.
+Provides a broad coverage of the major policy-making areas of a corporation.
 The course covers topics in capital investment policy, financing and capital structure policies, dividend policy, financial statement analysis, financial forecasting, and the basics of working capital management.
+Prereq: FIN 5024

 FIN 5124 Investment Analysis and Portfolio Management

-This course examines the role and functioning of securities markets.
+Examines the role and functioning of securities markets.
 Specific topics include the equity market, fixed-income securities market, and mutual funds.
 The course presents portfolio and capital market theory, the efficient markets hypothesis, institutional organization, and security valuation techniques.
+Prereq: FIN 5024

-FIN 5184 Currencies and Global Finance (formally International Finance)
+FIN 5184 Currencies and Global Finance (formerly International Finance)

 HTM 5024 International Service Management